flutter/website/src/content/release/breaking-changes/android-predictive-back.md

      for migrating Android apps to support predictive back.
   1. Make sure you're using version `3.14.0-7.0.pre` of Flutter or greater.
-  1. Make sure your Flutter app does not use the WillPopScope widget.
-Using it will disable predictive back.
-Use PopScope instead if needed.
+  1. Make sure your Flutter app doesn't use the `WillPopScope` widget.
+Using it disables predictive back.
+If needed, use `PopScope` instead.
   1. Run the app and perform a back gesture (swipe from the left side of the screen).